BrendanWhittemore/100-days-swiftui/WeSplit/README.md

 # WeSplit

-WeSplit is an app designed to help groups of friends split a check.
+WeSplit helps groups of friends split a check.
 It takes into account:

 - Base total
 - Tip amount